last-dragon/livelocate_landing_website/README.md

   	</a>
 </p>

-This project was created for educational purposes and for personal use.
+This project was created for educational purposes and for  use.
 Feel free to take inspiration.

 If you like my content or find this code useful, give it a ⭐.